Clinical Medical Assistant Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for clinical medical assistant roles in Rhode Island?

-The H-1B is rarely applicable to clinical medical assistant roles because the position typically does not require a specialty-degree occupation in the way H-1B requires.
+The H-1B visa is rarely applicable to clinical medical assistant roles because the position typically does not require a specialty-degree occupation in the way H-1B requires.
 More relevant pathways include the TN visa for Canadian and Mexican nationals if the role qualifies, or employer-sponsored green card routes through EB-3 for skilled or unskilled workers.
 Some internationally trained candidates also work under OPT if they hold a U.S. degree.

 Which cities in Rhode Island have the most clinical medical assistant sponsorship jobs?